nalannnsahin/nalannnsahin/README.md

 # 📊 Nalan Şahin | Data Analyst & Database Specialist

 Hi there!
-I'm **Nalan Şahin**, a **data analyst and database specialist** with expertise in **SQL, MySQL, Power BI, Grafana, and Prometheus**.
+I'm **Nalan Şahin**, a **data analyst and database specialist** with expertise in **SQL, MySQL,T-Sql, Power BI, Grafana, and Prometheus**.
 I specialize in **data analysis, database optimization, and performance monitoring** to help businesses make data-driven decisions.

 ## 🏆 About Me
 - 🎓 **Education:**